M1 (Warsaw)

 The decision to build it was made in 1982, and a year later the first works in Ursynów began.
 In 1995, the first section of the route connecting Ursynów and Mokotów with Śródmieście was launched, and the next sections were put into operation in the following years.
 In 2008, construction of the Bielany section was completed and crossings on the whole line were started.
-In 2014, a decision was taken to abandon the plans to build two downtown stations, which were omitted in 1989 for financial reasons.
+There is also a plan to add two additional stations around the center portion of the metro line.

-M1 trains run from approximately 5:00 AM to 12:10 AM (from Monday to Thursday and Sunday) and from approximately 5:00 AM to 3:00 AM (Fridays and Saturdays).
+M1 trains run from approximately 5:00 am to 12:10 am (from Monday to Thursday and Sunday) and from approximately 5:00 am to 3:00 am (Fridays and Saturdays).